United Arts of Central Florida

 - Partner with the Board Governance Committee to identify, cultivate, recruit, and engage new board members and play an active role in the orientation and education of new and existing members.

-- Engage board members to maximize their participation in their contribution toward UA’s success and growth.
+- Engage board members to maximize participation in their contribution toward UA’s success and growth.

 - Ensure UA’s fiscal integrity, including submission to the board of a proposed annual budget, monthly financial statements, and an annual audit, which accurately reflect the organization’s financial condition.